Mmulobi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-how to print all groups in the current user
+how to change owner of file to new user